Yassin522/Portfolio/README.md

 # Portfolio

 ## Introduction
-Welcome to my professional portfolio hosted on GitHub.
-This repository is a comprehensive display of my work, skills, and achievements in the field of [Your Field - e.g., software development, data science, etc.].
+Welcome to my professional portfoli.
+This repository is a comprehensive display of my work, skills, and achievements in the field of data science.
 It is designed to provide a detailed overview of my professional journey and the projects I have undertaken.

 ## Contents
 - **Projects:** A collection of my most significant projects.
 Each project includes a brief description, key technologies used, and a link to the project repository.